Saturday, May 6, 2023

 Please note that age (and age group) is based on Dec.
 31st of this year, NOT what your age is on race day.

-The Polarbear offers a discount to all full-time students, regardless of age.
-Participants must list their institution on the entry form and may WILL be asked to show proof of enrollment.
+The Polarbear offers a discount to all full-time students, regardless of age and free entries for 18 and under students up to 30 days before the event, then significantly discounted entries..
+Participants must list their institution on the entry form and WILL be asked to show proof of enrollment.
 Students will compete in their appropriate age group.

 The race has a no-refund policy (click here to read the specifics and reasons why).
 However, we understand that things come up and plans change.
-Therefore, we are offering a new option to purchase a “fully refundable entry” at the time you sign up, for an additional $25.
+Therefore, we offer an option to purchase a “fully refundable entry” at the time you sign up, for an additional $25.
 This will provide peace-of-mind, knowing that your entire entry fee is refundable up until three days before the race.
 If you are interested in this option, we recommend that you read the details by clicking here.

 Please look over the rules – you are responsible for understanding them and abiding by them.
 They are available at www.usatriathlon.com.